fpereiro/proof/notes.md

 q2         S0       PS2, R       q1
 ```

 - PE: "This simplified machine has just two configurations rather than four and doesn't skip any squares.
-Here's a tape prepared in accordance with Turing's directions, but with the semicolons preceding each instruction.
-Because the tape is so long, I've shown it on two lines:"
+Here's a tape prepared in accordance with Turing's directions, but with the semicolons preceding each instruction."

 p151